Tithes & Alms

 -

-The Law of Offerings and Sacrifice was weak because the blood of bulls and goats could not take away sins to purge the conscience of sin, so the Father had to send his Son to condemn sin in the flesh by his own body through being a doer of the law of the commandments as a lamb without blemish unto death:
+The Law of Offerings and Sacrifice were weak because the blood of bulls and goats could not take away sins to purge the conscience of sin, so the Father had to send his Son to condemn sin in the flesh by his own body through being a doer of the Law of the Commandments as a lamb without blemish unto death:

 Heb 10:5-10